George Rodney, 1st Baron Rodney: Recall

 In a 15 April letter to Lord George Germain, who unknown to Rodney had recently lost his position, he wrote "Permit me most sincerely to congratulate you on the most important victory I believe ever gained against our perfidious enemies, the French".
 The news of Rodney's victories reached England on 18 May 1782 via HMS Andromache and boosted national morale in Britain and strengthened the pro-war party, who wished to carry on the fight.
 George III observed to the new Prime Minister Lord Shelburne that he "must see that the great success of Lord Rodney's engagement has so far roused the nation, that the peace which would have been acquiesced in three months ago would now be a matter for complaint".

-Rodney was preparing to sail to meet the French off Cape Haitien when arrived from England, not only relieving him of duty, but also bringing his replacement: Admiral Hugh Pigot.
+Rodney was preparing to sail to meet the French off Cape Haitien when arrived from England, not only relieving him of duty, but also bringing his replacement: Hugh Pigot.
 This bizarre exchange was largely the result of changing politics in Britain: Rodney was a Tory placed in charge of the fleet by a Tory government... but the Whigs were now in power.
 That said, at 64 years of age, he was perhaps due for retirement.
 However, Pigot and the command to retire was dispatched on 15 May, three days before the news of the victory at the Battle of the Saintes reached the Admiralty.
 A cutter sent by the Admiralty on 19 May failed to catch the Jupiter so Rodney's fate was sealed.